Nagi, Okayama: Government

 Nagi has a mayor-council form of government with a directly elected mayor and a unicameral town council of ten members.
 Nagi, collectively with the city of Tsuyama and the towns of Kagami and Shōō, contributes four members to the Okayama Prefectural Assembly.
 In terms of national politics, the town is part of the Okayama 3rd district of the lower house of the Diet of Japan.

 Economy

 The main industry in the area is forestry and agriculture.
 Wasabi is a noted local product.
 The Higashiyama Industrial Park is located in the southeastern part of the city.
+Nagi is also highly regarded for its high-grade wagyu beef brand, Nagi Beef.
+The balance of richness and umami that comes from incorporating black beans into the feed led it to come in 2nd nationwide at the Wagyu Beef Prize Show in 2012.
+Other local specialties include taro and black beans.

+Culture

+Nagi is home to Yokozen Kabuki, a form of kabuki that is known as noson kabuki, or farmers' kabuki.
+Also known as "jige-shibai," or underground theater, Yokozen Kabuki serves as one of the few forms of entertainment in farming villages, as well as a means of strengthening the bonds of the local people throughout the year.
+Performances of Yokozen Kabuki are held twice a year in Nagi, once at the kabuki stage at Matsugami Shrine.
+The elaborate rotating stage has been meticulously preserved, being designated as an Okayama Prefectural Important Tangible Cultural Property in 1963.

 Education

 Nagi has one public elementary school and one public junior high school operated by the town government.
+The town has also garnered attention for its English language education, due to the town employing 12 Assistant Language Teachers (ALTs) from the Philippines to teach at the kindergarten, elementary, and junior high school.
 The town does not have a high school.
+Instead, students commute to the neighboring town of Tsuyama for high school.

 Transportation

 Railway

 The JR West Kishin Line runs on the south side of the town, and the Inbi Line runs on the west and north sides of the town; however, Nagi does not have any passenger railway service.
 The nearest train station is Tsuyama Station, which can be reached by bus.